'Horse Girl' Review: Alison Brie Is A Neighsayer In This Psychological Drama

 After the first 15 minutes-or-so of Horse Girl had passed, I was hooked.
 I knew before pressing start that the film was a psychological drama so the character study-ness of it all in the beginning felt immensely real and captivating.
-There were interesting directing (Jeff Baena) and musical choices all around and Alison Brie sold her character, Sarah, instantly.
+There were interesting directing choices by Jeff Baena and musical flourishes all around and Alison Brie sold her character, Sarah, instantly.
 Then came the middle third which started to make me feel worried for the story and later on the last third was exactly what I feared.

 Smileys: Alison Brie, directing